 Tropical and subtropical areas of Central America, South America, Africa, Asia and Oceania every year have a certain risk of Dengue.
-All travelers are at risk during outbreaks.
-Travelers going to areas where Dengue is endemic or tropical areas in rainy seasons are at higher risk.
+All travellers are at risk during outbreaks.
+Travellers going to areas where Dengue is endemic or tropical areas in rainy seasons are at higher risk.

 Dengue is caused by Dengue virus, borne only by mosquitoes.
 There are four types of viruses (DENV-1 to 4), which means a human can be infected 4 times throughout his/her lifetime.
 The viruses are transmitted through the bite of infected Aedes aegypti and Aedes albopictus female mosquitoes that feed both indoors and out outdoors during daytime, especially from 8:00-10:00 in the morning and before nightfall.
 Standing water, including puddles, water tanks, containers and old tires are places where mosquitoes thrive.

 Symptoms typically begin three to fourteen days after infection, might including high fever, headache, vomiting, muscle and joint pains and characteristic skin rash.
-However in most cases (80%), infected persons do not exhibit symptoms.
-Children often experience symptoms similar to those of common cold and gastroenteritis (vomiting and diarrhea).
+However, in most cases (80%), infected persons do not exhibit symptoms.
+Children often experience symptoms similar to those of common cold and gastroenteritis (vomiting and diarrhoea).

 Dengue is related to Zika Virus, Yellow Fever, West Nile Virus, and Japanese Encephalitis.
 It can be misdiagnosed for Chikungunya, Zika Virus, or Yellow Fever.